Arizona First Responders Initiative (FR-CARA)

 In the midst of this statewide and national opioid public health emergency, the Arizona Center for Rural Health, the Arizona Department of Health Services, and AZ Peace Officer Standards and Training Board will collaborate on a $3.1 million federal grant to train first responders to recognize opioid overdoses and administer naloxone (a drug used to counter the effects of opioid overdose and save lives). » Read more

-Download PDF: Arizona’s Opioid Epidemic: SAMHSA-ADHS-AzCRH First Responders
+Download PDF: Arizona’s Opioid Epidemic: Arizona First Responders Initiative

 “There is no completely ‘safe’ dose or duration of prescription or illegal opioids - anyone can become addicted, or die from them.”
 Daniel Derksen, MD, Director, Arizona Center for Rural Health

-Download Opioid Safety and Nalaxone Use brochure. »
+Download Opioid Safety and Naloxone Use brochure. »

 Find more information on Naloxone HERE